Invariance principle in dynamical systems: Some applications

 In the following, we consider a more general setting.

-\begin{theorem} Let $f:M\to M$ be a $C^r$, $r>1$, partially hyperbolic center-bunched and accessible diffeomorphism which is dynamical coherent and acts quasi-isometric along the center.
+\begin{theorem} Let $f\colon M\to M$ be a $C^r$, $r>1$, partially hyperbolic center-bunched and accessible diffeomorphism which is dynamical coherent and acts quasi-isometric along the center.

-If $\mu$ is an ergodic $f$-invariant measure, fully supported with $cs\times u$ product structure and all center Lyapunov exponents equal to zero, then $\mu^c_x$ is absolutely continuous with respect to volume along $W^c(x)$. \end{theorem} \begin{proof} By the hypotheses, we can apply Corollary~\ref{th.product-structure}.
-Recall that $\mu^c_x$ is well defined up to a constant, fix one.
+If $\mu$ is an ergodic $f$-invariant measure, fully supported with $cs\times u$ product structure and all center Lyapunov exponents equal to zero, then $\mu^c_x$ is absolutely continuous with respect to volume along $W^c(x)$. \end{theorem} \begin{proof} By the hypothesis, we can apply Corollary~\ref{th.product-structure}.
+Recall that $\mu^c_x$ is well-defined up to a constant, fix one.
 Therefore, $\mu^c_x=\varphi \vol^c + \vol^c_\perp$, where $\vol^c$ is the volume measure along $W^c$, $\varphi$ is a local $L^1$ function and $\vol^c_\perp$ is singular with respect to $\vol^c$.

 Recall also that for $\vol^c_\perp$-almost every $z\in W^c(x)$, $\frac{d\mu^c}{d\vol^c}(z)=\infty$, and for $\vol^c$-almost every $y\in W^c(x)$, $\frac{d\mu^c}{d\vol^c}(y)<\infty$.